Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Convolvulaceae >>> Calystegia longipes

 LEAVES: Leaves are alternate on stems and have a pair of narrow lobes near base.

-RANGE: Fairly common in the Interior Chaparral habitats of Arizona and just barely ranging to lower elevations in Upland Sonoran Desert.
+RANGE: Fairly common in the Interior Chaparral habitats of Arizona and just barely ranging to higher elevations in Upland Sonoran Desert.

 FRUIT: Dry four-seeded capsules subtended by enlarged sepals.